Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Datasets and Statistical Methods

 where $M_{\Lambda}$ represents the $\Lambda$CDM model and $M_i$ denotes the $R_h=ct$ model taken into consideration.
 Here, $p(d \mid M)$ is Bayesian evidence, which quantifies the probability of obtaining the observed data $d$ given a model $M$.
 The evidence is estimated using the nested sampling algorithm implemented in the \texttt{PolyChord} library, which efficiently evaluates both the evidence and the posterior distribution.

 The resulting Bayes factor provides a statistical measure of how strongly the data supports one model relative to another.
 Following the Jeffreys' scale~\cite{jeffreys1998theory}, the strength of evidence is interpreted as follows: $\ln B_{\Lambda i}<1$ indicates inconclusive evidence, $1<\ln B_{\Lambda i}<2.5$ corresponds to weak support, $2.5<\ln B_{\Lambda i}<5$ suggests moderate support, and $\ln B_{\Lambda i}>5$ signifies strong support for the model.
 A negative value of $\ln B_{\Lambda i}$ implies a statistical preference for the $\Lambda$CDM model over the corresponding $R_h=ct$ model.
+This qualitative interpretation provides a useful benchmark for model comparison, analogous to the interpretation of information-criterion differences discussed later.

 This approach naturally balances model fit and complexity, ensuring that additional parameters are favored only when they lead to a significantly improved explanation of the data.